PROGRAMME FOR COUNTRY PARTNERSHIP

 This component will support the upgrade of small and medium-sized enterprises in the garments industry through a holistic value chain approach, from raw material supply to retail sales for markets.
 In addition, the component will look into making “Made in Rwanda” products more competitive in terms of price and quality, and seek to attract more private investment from private companies.

-The Government has proposed a national coordination mechanism, which is expected to be formally established in 2020.
+The Government has proposed a national coordination mechanism to be finalized and formally established in 2021/2022.

 Ministerial-level coordination through a National Steering Committee: This will include the Ministry of Trade and Industry, the Ministry of Agriculture, and the Ministry of Finance and Economic Planning, among others.